ucbepic/BARGAIN/README.md

 prism = PRISM_A(proxy, oracle, target=0.9, delta=0.1)
 res = prism.process(data)
 ```
-`PRISM_A` is the main class used for processing (`A` stands for accuracy, see [here](https://github.com/szeighami/PRISM/blob/main/README.md#precision-and-recall-targets) when considering precision or recall metrics). `target` is the accuracy requirement, `target=0.9` means 90% of outputs must match those of the oracle (`gpt-4o` in this example). `delta` is a probability of failure.
-Our guarantees are statistical, and `delta` specifies the probability that the guarantee may not hold.
-For example, `target=0.9, delta=0.1` means at least 90% of outputs must match the oracle's outputs at least `1-delta=0.9` percent of the time.
+`PRISM_A` is the main class used for processing (`A` stands for accuracy, see [here](https://github.com/szeighami/PRISM/blob/main/README.md#precision-and-recall-targets) when considering precision or recall metrics).
+- `target=0.9` means 90% of outputs must match those of the oracle.
+- `delta=0.1` allows a 10% chance the statistical guarantee may fail.

 Calling `prism.process(data)` processes the data and returns a list, with `len(res)=len(data)` and `res` contains the LLM output for each data record.

+---

-## Examples
+## 💡 Examples
 [examples](https://github.com/szeighami/PRISM/tree/main/examples) folder contains multiple example use-cases. _Run examples from the examples directory_.

-**To run the examples, you must set your OpenAI API key. ** As of this writing, the [Color or Animal](https://github.com/szeighami/PRISM/blob/main/README.md#color-or-animal) and [Extract Animal](https://github.com/szeighami/PRISM/blob/main/README.md#extract-animal) examples cost less than 1$, and the [Supreme Court Opinion](https://github.com/szeighami/PRISM/blob/main/README.md#supreme-court-opinion) example costs about 10$.
+> **Note:** To run the examples, you must set your OpenAI API key.
+As of this writing, the [Color or Animal](https://github.com/szeighami/PRISM/blob/main/README.md#color-or-animal) and [Extract Animal](https://github.com/szeighami/PRISM/blob/main/README.md#extract-animal) examples cost less than 1$, and the [Supreme Court Opinion](https://github.com/szeighami/PRISM/blob/main/README.md#supreme-court-opinion) example costs about 10$.
-### Color or Animal
+## 🟣 Color or Animal?
 This is an extension of the toy example discussed above.
 Run
 ```bash
 python toy_dataset_color_or_animal.py